 12 No more than 50 percent of the requirement shall be met with nuts or seeds.
-Nuts or seeds shall be combined with another meat/meat alternate to fulfill the requirement.
-For purposes of determining combinations, one ounce of nuts or seeds is equal to one ounce of cooked lean meat, poultry or fish.
+Nuts or seeds shall be combined with another meat/meat

 13 Plain or flavored, unsweetened or sweetened

 DOCUMENTATION FOR COMMERCIALLY PREPARED FOODS

 To serve commercially prepared foods, such as pizza, burritos, or lasagna, documentation must be provided to support the fact that the ingredients provide the minimum amounts of meal component requirements.